Quantum Frustration as a Protection Mechanism in Non-Topological Majorana Qubits: introduction

 In the first part of the manuscript I explore three possible experimental setups to build the qubit in a semiconductor quantum wire.
 After this initial discussion the manuscript focuses on how trapped charges and electromagnetic fluctuations affect the qubit.
 On one hand, if there are only a few of these charges, the noise model corresponds to the usual Random Telegraph Noise of mesoscopic quantum devices.
 On the other hand, if there is a dense set of trapped charges the effective noise model is a generalization of the spin-boson model.
-In this situation the noise is characterized by the the power noise spectrum,~$S\left(\omega\right)\sim\omega^{s-1}$.
+In this situation, the noise is characterized by the power noise spectrum,~$S\left(\omega\right)\sim\omega^{s-1}$.
 The particular value of $s$ is an open experimental question, since the qubit has a local spatial profile.
 The main result of the manuscript is that quantum frustration of decoherence protects the qubit against Ohmic noise, $s=1$, and provides partial protection for sub-Ohmic noise with $0.76<s<1$.

 This manuscript is organized as follows.
-On Sec.~\ref{sec:From-the-Kitaev} I review the standard Kitaev chain model and some of its experimental proposals.
-On Sec.~\ref{sec:the-qubit-in} I introduce the $\pi$-junction qubit and discuss its possible physical implementations.
-On sec.~\ref{sec:The-noise-model} the possible noise mechanisms are presented and the effective noise model for a dense set of trapped charges is argued.
-On Sec.~\ref{sec:decoherence} the decoherence in the spin-boson model is reviewed and the quantum frustration effects are discussed.
-Finally, On Sec.~\ref{sec:Dicussion-and-conclusions} some final remarks and conclusion are presented.
+In Sec.~\ref{sec:From-the-Kitaev} I review the standard Kitaev chain model and some of its experimental proposals.
+In Sec.~\ref{sec:the-qubit-in} I introduce the $\pi$-junction qubit and discuss its possible physical implementations.
+In sec.~\ref{sec:The-noise-model} the possible noise mechanisms are presented and the effective noise model for a dense set of trapped charges is argued.
+In Sec.~\ref{sec:decoherence} the decoherence in the spin-boson model is reviewed and the quantum frustration effects are discussed.
+Finally, in Sec.~\ref{sec:Dicussion-and-conclusions} some final remarks and conclusion are presented.